-- d. in the case of conditional approvals, examples of any deficiencies (but not an exhaustive list) regarding the establishment &/or FBO controls. - 78.
-In the case of Wholesale markets separate approval documents must be issued for the market as a whole and for individual units within the market, which are approved establishments in their own right. - 79.
+- 78.76.
+Approval assessment decisions must be notified to the FBO in writing in the form of an approval document which must include the following details: - a. establishment for which approval is granted; - b. identity of the FBO (refer to Application for Approval section); - c. activities for which approval or conditional approval is granted or refused; and - d. in the case of conditional approvals, examples of any deficiencies (but not an exhaustive list) regarding the establishment &/or FBO controls. - 79.77.
+In the case of Wholesale markets separate approval documents must be issued for the market as a whole and for individual units within the market, which are approved establishments in their own right. - 80.78.
 In the event that a decision to refuse to grant approval is made, the FBO must be given notice of the decision, the reason why the decision was made and a list of deficiencies that were noted at the time of the visit including the requirements of the legislation in relation to hygiene, structure, HACCP or other elements relevant to the type of approval being sought and show how the FBO has failed to satisfy those requirements.
-The FBO of an establishment that has been refused approval has the right to appeal as per the following requirements: - The Official Feed and Food Controls Regulations provide that, if approval is refused, the operator has one month to appeal to a Magistrates' Court (in England and Wales) or Court of Summary Jurisdiction (in Northern Ireland). - The time limit for lodging an appeal is one month from the date on which notice of the decision is served on the relevant person. - For matters under litigation, which is the case for establishments that have lodged an appeal, any communication relating to the appeal with either the FBO or their legal representatives must be directed to the point of contact in FSA Legal Services. - The Official Feed and Food Controls (Amendment) Regulations 2011 which came into effect on 1 April 2011 has removed the FBO's right to continue operate under appeal.
-Therefore, the FBO will be required to cease operations requiring approval once the notice has been deemed to have been served.

-- Where the FBO lodges an appeal and the Magistrates' Court, or Court of Summary Jurisdiction overturns the CA's decision the CA must grant approval or conditional approval, in accordance with the courts' decision. - calendar month - 80.
+The FBO of an establishment that has been refused approval has the right to appeal as per the following requirements: - 1.
+The Official Feed and Food Controls Regulations provide that, if approval is refused, the operator has one month to appeal to a Magistrates' Court (in England and Wales) or the Sheriff (in Scotland) or Court of Summary Jurisdiction

+(in Northern Ireland).

+- 2. The time limit for lodging an appeal is one month from the date on which notice of the decision is served on the relevant person. - 43.
+For matters under litigation, which is the case for establishments that have lodged an appeal, any communication relating to the appeal with either the FBO or their legal representatives must be directed to the point of contact in FSA/FSS Legal Services. - 4.
+The Official Feed and Food Controls (Amendment) Regulations 2011 which came into effect on 1 April 2011 has removed the FBO's right to continue operate under appeal.
+Therefore, the FBO will be required to cease operations requiring approval once the notice has been deemed to have been served. - 5.
+Where the FBO lodges an appeal and the Magistrates' Court, the Sheriff or Court of Summary Jurisdiction overturns the CA's decision the CA must grant approval or conditional approval, in accordance with the courts' decision. - calendar month

+81.79.
 From the date on which notice of the decision to refuse approval is served on the relevant person the establishment must cease approvable activities regardless of whether an appeal is lodged.